Engratia

-Saint Engratia (Santa Engrácia, Santa Engracia) is venerated as a virgin martyr and saint.
+Engratia (Santa Engrácia, Santa Engracia) is venerated as a virgin martyr and saint.
 Tradition states that she was martyred with eighteen companions in 303 AD.
-She should not be confused with the 8th-century Spanish martyr of the same name.

 History

 Although her martyrdom is traditionally placed around 303 during the Diocletianic Persecution, more recently it is considered probable that she died during the persecution of Valerian (254-260).

 Legend

 Engratia was a native of Braga who had been promised in marriage to a nobleman of Roussillon.
 He sent as her escort to Gaul her uncle Lupercius (sometimes identified with the Luperculus who was a bishop of Eauze) and a suite of sixteen noblemen and a servant named Julie or Julia.

 Upon reaching Zaragoza, they learned of the persecution of Christians there by the governor Dacian, who reigned in the time of the emperors Diocletian and Maximian.
 She attempted to dissuade him from his persecution, but was whipped and imprisoned when it was discovered that she was a Christian.
 She died of her wounds.
 Her companions were decapitated.